Warm, dry homes - or rather the opposite - are a hot topic these days, so it's good to know there are many ways you can make your home warmer.

 What causes condensation?

-It all comes downs to a balance between air humidity and ventilation inside the house, along with cold surfaces.
+It all comes down to a balance between air humidity and ventilation inside the house, along with cold surfaces.

-Condensation is effected by the level of moisture in the air, the temperature in the home and the surface temperature of the windows.
+Condensation is affected by the level of moisture in the air, the temperature in the home and the surface temperature of the windows.

 In older houses, there is often more ventilation due to less efficient sealing - this can mean less condensation but more draught.